Suranjith Seneviratne: Professional activity

-Currently a Consultant in Clinical Immunology and Allergy at the Royal Free Hospital and University College London, the largest Primary Immunodeficiency Centre in Europe, Seneviratne was a Consultant and Lead Clinician in Clinical Immunology and Allergy at St Mary's Hospital and Imperial College London before, a world renowned Allergy and Immunology Centre, and the birthplace of the widely practiced procedure of Allergen Immunotherapy over 100 years ago.
+Currently a Consultant in Clinical Immunology and Allergy at the Royal Free Hospital and University College London which is the largest Primary Immunodeficiency Centre in Europe.
+Seneviratne was a Consultant and Lead Clinician in Clinical Immunology and Allergy at St Mary's Hospital.
+Prior to this he also was in Imperial College London, which is a world renowned Allergy and Immunology Centre, and the birthplace of the widely practiced procedure of Allergen Immunotherapy over 100 years ago.

 Seneviratne has also been appointed as the Director of Centre for Mast Cell Disorders and as the President of the UK-Sri Lanka Immunology Foundation, an organisation that contributes towards the Immunology and Allergy education in Sri Lanka.
-He is one of the leading authorities in the world on the diagnosis and management of Histamine and Mast Cell related disorders and has managed Mast Cell/ Histamine/ Immunology/ Allergy aspects of over 1100 patients with Ehlers Danlos Syndrome in both the UK and Asia during the past 7 years.
+He is one of the leading authorities in the world on the diagnosis and management of Histamine and Mast Cell related disorders and has managed Mast Cell/ Histamine/ Immunology/ Allergy aspects of over 1100 patients with Ehlers–Danlos syndrome in both the UK and Asia.